Protocol and Practice of Persons Appearing in the Court of Judge Melissa Julian

 Other Courtroom Policies and Recommendations

-Please do not email Judge Julian directly about a case, even if you copy all counsel on the email.
-Please also do not use Court Connect, GoToMeeting, or any other electronic platform to 'chat' Judge Julian, whether we are on the record or off the record at the time.
+Please also do not use Court Connect or any other electronic platform to 'chat' Judge Julian, whether we are on the record or off the record at the time.

 If you need to communicate with the Division, please contact staff at the email addresses listed above.
 Exigencies during an on-the-record proceeding might also be handled by 'chatting' staff only if they are available in Court Connect for that function.
 Please ensure that your chat message only goes to the Division staff member you intended and not to all in a proceeding.

-In any event, DO NOT use Court Connect, GoToMeeting, or any other text or electronic platform to chat or message a witness while they are testifying or to side-chat any party in a virtual proceeding.
+In any event, DO NOT use Court Connect or any other text or electronic platform to chat or message a witness while they are testifying or to side-chat any party in a virtual proceeding.
 Chat-logs are public and permanent, and virtual court proceedings operate with the same formality and prohibitions as in-person proceedings.
 Please advise clients and witnesses of the same.
-Thank you.